ozrien/HERO-DriverStation/README.md

 ```
 # How this works
 The Driver station's protocol for sending data is largely hidden behind the scenes.
 Using a program called [Wireshark](https://www.wireshark.org/) I was able to find the individual datagrams and figure out what each byte meant, along with the ports the Driver station expects to use for transmitting and receiving data.

+Further documentation on this topic is inside the documentation folder, including a wireshark capture of the roborio-dashboard discussion over USB.
 ## Datagram breakdown
 * Driver Station to Robot (Port 57655 -> Port 1110)
   * 1,2 Packet # - These two bytes, big endian, specify what number packet this is, and is used for latency control on the Driver Station